abriz97/R0_simulations/README.md

 - `report_simulations.Rmd` contains the code to run the simulation experiments.
 - `real_data.R` containst the code to run the analysis on COVID data.
 - `methods.R` contains helper functions that fit different methods for the estimation of $R_0$.
-- `produce_simulations.R` makes use the `simulation.R` script to generate simulated epidemic curves, save them in the data folder and visualise them
+- `generate_simulations.R` makes use the `simulation.R` script to generate simulated epidemic curves, save them in the data folder and visualise them

 #### `data`